Long Weekend in Canouan Island

 Jen Coll Berger

-Canouan small Caribbean island that is far too often overlooked.
+Canouan is a small Caribbean island that is far too often overlooked.
 To come here is to find yourself in a verdant setting with white sand beaches and the towering Mount Royal (architecture that offers panoramic views of the island).
 I came here on a family getaway with close friends in tow.
 Together, we stayed in a spectacular villa for what can only be described as a once-in-a-lifetime trip.
 Even before our plane’s wheels touched the tarmac, we knew we were going to be in for an experience: the flight from Barbados to Canouan is spectacular.
 Flying over the small islands in the Caribbean Sea that make up the archipelago nation of St. Vincent and the Grenadines is an experience in itself.
 From hidden gems to magnificent restaurants, there’s much to do on the island of Canouan island.

 The Fora Difference